 An unchecked CC is the Achilles heel of your internal conversation, leading you away from simply resting in Christ.

 Thou knowest thou hast formed me with passions wild and strong and listening to their witching voice has often lead me wrong. – Robert Burns

 For Stacy and Nick to gain traction in their Christian life, they must recognize and shed their many false competing identities and simply find rest in their new in Christ identity.
 This lasting change will only occur with the employment of a new Color Commentator.

 A Better Color Commentator

 One of the more substantial blessings of regeneration is the indwelling presence of the Holy Spirit.
-Through this beautiful union, clouded in mystery, you now have the mind of Christ (1 Corinthian 2:15-16), which is the CC you need to put in play.
+Through this beautiful union, clouded in mystery, you now have the mind of Christ (1 Corinthians 2:15-16), which is the CC you need to put in play.

 It doesn’t come without a considerable investment of time and effort.
 You cannot know God’s mind unless you have His heart and His Spirit; unless you share in His character.
 Your task is that the character of Christ transforms your CC through Scripture reading, memorization, and prayer.